sheldon422/hello-world/README.md

 # hello-world
 Something New
-Hi I am Sheldon i am learning ho to do these things
+Hi I am Sheldon i am learning how to do these things